 Eastern Washington has a feel of the “Old West” to it, and nowhere more so than on the reservation.
 When I passed this man looking for a ride at this lonesome intersection, I called out: “Hi!”
 His reply was “I don’t get high!”
 His joke had me smile for miles thereafter.

 Food is a problem east of the Cascades – Coca-Cola, potato chips and candy bars get old very quickly.
 Fortunately, this fruit stand had fresh cherries.
 I bought a container, put it in my handlebar bag, and ate them while riding through the afternoon heat.
 Like Hänsel and Gretel, you could follow my tracks by the cherry pits I left behind.

-Trying to get around Yakima, I got a bit lost as I went up the wrong canyon, although the lovely roads made the detour well worth the while.
+Trying to get around Yakima, I got a bit lost as I went up the wrong canyon, although the lovely roads made the detour well worth the extra effort.
 Finally, I found my way to Cowiche.
 A few sprinkles fell as a huge thunderstorm passed to my East.

 The next day took me across the Cascades.
-Chinook Pass is a long slog – 80 km (50 miles) uphill.
+Chinook Pass is a long climb – 80 km (50 miles) uphill.
 Clouds were covering the mountains, but there also were sunbreaks.
 The rainbows were beautiful.
-I only got hit by a few sprinkles, but the roads were wet, so I was glad to have fenders on my bike – even though they had been of little use during the Oregon Outback, they just had kept the dust off my bike.
+I only got hit by a few sprinkles, but the roads were wet, so I was glad to have fenders on my bike – during the Oregon Outback, they just had kept the dust off my bike.